ashneetrathore/ZotSearch/README.md

 The indexer is also responsible for computing and storing the relevancy score of each page for every term.
 This search engine uses a **TF-IDF-based ranking algorithm**, applying higher weights to text considered more important based off of HTML tags.
 For context, the completed inverted index is structured as a map of `(term → posting)` pairs, where each posting is itself a map of `(document id → relevancy score)` pairs.

-The ranking and retrieval component relies on a **multi-level tiered index** structure - created during indexing - to achieve fast lookups.
+The ranking and retrieval component relies on a **multi-level index** structure - created during indexing - to achieve fast lookups.
 Alongside the complete index, the indexer also generated...
 - An index of  `(character, [start position, end position])` pairs
 - An index of `(term, position)` pairs

-Here, positions represent the offsets in the next tier of the index file, allowing the system to quickly jump to the relevant range of entries instead of scanning the complete index from the very beginning.
+Here, positions represent the offsets in the next level of the index file, allowing the system to quickly jump to the relevant range of entries instead of scanning the complete index from the very beginning.
 Conceptually, this algorithm is similar to binary search in that it significantly reduces the **search space** by eliminating irrelevant regions.

 Think of the structure like this
-- The complete index is the lowest tier, containing the actual postings.
+- The complete index is the lowest level, containing the actual postings.
-- The term offset index is the middle tier, pointing into the complete index.
+- The term offset index is the middle level, pointing into the complete index.
-- The character offset index is the highest tier, pointing into the term offset index.
+- The character offset index is the highest level, pointing into the term offset index.

 To illustrate how retrieval works, consider the query "career":